 - Locally-owned businesses are at the heart of the American economy.
 They create jobs, boost local economies and add vibrancy to nearby communities.
 In 2011 The Washington Post ranked Eugene as the 16th best city in the country for independent businesses.

-- In 2011 Livability.com ranked Downtown Eugene as among the top 10 downtowns in the country for mid-sized cities.
+- In 2011 and 2014 Livability.com ranked Downtown Eugene as among the top 10 downtowns in the country for mid-sized cities.